cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 - Give the command line to invoke DPU or nidhugg by hand on a simple example.
 - Explain briefly the output.

+The binary tools are located in subfolders of the `dist` directory.

+The documentation of the command-line interface of DPU is given by:
+$ ./dist/dpu/bin/dpu --help
+Usage: dpu FILE.{c,i,bc,ll} ANALYZEROPTS -- PROGRAMOPTS`
+`

+For instance :
+`./dist/dpu/bin/dpu benchmarks/dispatcher.c`

+The parameters are passed as pre-compiler options, e.g. `-DPARAM1=5`.

+An interesting parameter here is the k parameter (`-k N`): it provides how close to optimal POR the tool will be.
+If N=0, DPU will run optimal DPO, otherwise if will use N-partial alternatives.

+In a similar way, the documentation of the command-line interface of Nidhugg is given by:
+`$ ./dist/nidhugg/bin/nidhuggc --help
+Usage: ./dist/nidhugg/bin/nidhuggc [[COMPILER/NIDHUGGC OPTIONS --] NIDHUGG/NIDHUGGC OPTIONS] FILE [-- [PROGRAM ARGUMENTS]]`

+In particular, Nidhugg needs to be provided a memory model.
+For instance, it can run with:
+`$ ./dist/nidhugg/bin/nidhuggc --c -sc benchmarks/dispatcher.c`

 ### Compiling the Tools by Hand